tencentyun/intlcloud-documents/yehe_doc/人工智能/腾讯云 TI 平台/服务等级协议/服务等级协议_intl_zh.md

-# Service Level Agreement

 **In order to use the TI Platform TIONE (the “Service”), you shall read and comply with this TI Platform TIONE Service Level Agreement (this “Agreement”, or this “SLA”) and the [Tencent Cloud Service Agreement](https://intl.cloud.tencent.com/document/product/301/9248).
 This Agreement contains, among others, the terms and definitions of the Service, level indicators of the Service availability and success rate, compensation plan and disclaimer of liabilities.
 Unless otherwise stipulated, this Agreement does not apply to functions of the Service’s closed beta testing.
 Please carefully read and fully understand each and every provision hereof, and the provisions restricting or releasing certain liabilities, or otherwise related to your material rights and interests, are in bold font or underlined or otherwise brought to your special attention.
 Please do not purchase the Service unless and until you have fully read, and completely understood and accepted all the terms hereof.
 By clicking “Agree”/ “Next”, or by purchasing or using the Service, or by otherwise accepting this Agreement, whether express or implied, you are deemed to have read, and agreed to be bound by, this Agreement.
-This Agreement shall then have legal effect on both you and Tencent Cloud, constituting a binding legal document on both parties.
+This Agreement shall then have legal effect on both you and Tencent Cloud, constituting a binding legal document on both parties.**
-**

 ## 1. Terms and Definitions